You are listening to the Sean Hannity Radio Show Podcast.

 I don't want to see people shot.

-I know it's it didn't make news.
+I know it didn't make news.

 It doesn't make news like Trayvon Martin and like Ferguson and like Baltimore.